WHY CAN’T WE HAVE A BABY?

 “A digestive disorder caused by sensitivity to gluten, celiac disease can cause male infertility.
 Fertility may improve after adopting a gluten-free diet.”
 From an article on the Mayo Clinic’s site called Male Infertility.
 Be aware that NCGS is a far bigger deal than Celiac.

-The cool thing is, many of you --- probably the majority of you, whether male or female --- can fix this problem yourself.
+The cool thing is, many of you — probably the majority of you, whether male or female — can fix this problem yourself.
 How do you do it?
-If you are looking for a generic protocol that will solve many of your chronic health issues, HERE IT IS.
+Firstly, you need to realize that sugar is turning men into women and women into men (NO EXAGGERATION!).
+Secondly, if you are looking for a generic protocol designed to address the underlying causes of your chronic health issues, HERE IT IS.
 For information that is specifically geared towards reversing infertility and getting pregnant, CLICK HERE.